 Address: 1373 Odanaka, Tsuyama City, Okayama Prefecture

-Soeiji Temple is the family temple of the mother (Keikain) of Mori Nagatsugu, the second feudal lord of Tsuyama.
-33 Kannon Bodhisattva statues are enshrined in the Kannon Hall.
+Soeiji Temple is the family temple of the mother (Keikain) of Tsuyama, the second lord of Tsuyama.
+33 statues of Kannon Bodhisattva are enshrined in the Kannon Hall.
 I had the opportunity to try zazen at this temple.

-The tombstone is called "Imo-baka" (potato tomb) because of its shape resembling a taro.
+This tomb is called Imobaka (taro tomb) because its shape resembles a taro.
 The graves of successive chief priests are lined up here.

-The Gorinto pagoda at Soeiji Temple was built in stages from the mid to late 17th century.
-It is a tomb built for a feudal lord.
+The five-ringed pagoda at Soeiji Temple was built in stages from the mid- to late 17th century.
+It is a graveyard made for a feudal lord.

 Zen meditation experience

-First, you will be taught how to do zazen, including how to sit, join your hands, and breathe.
+First, you will be taught how to do zazen, including how to sit, how to clasp your hands, and how to breathe.

-Next, we received an explanation about Keisaku (Kyosaku), a stick used to strike monks.
-When monks are unable to concentrate on zazen, they will hit them on the back with the Keisaku.
-It is said that this is a way of encouraging monks.
+Next, we received an explanation about the Keisaku (Kyosaku), a stick used to strike practitioners.
+When a practitioner is unable to concentrate on zazen, the monk will hit them on the back with the Keisaku.
+This is said to be a way of encouraging the monk.

-They actually hit us on the back with the kesaku stick.
-We were surprised at the heavy impact, which was much stronger than we had imagined.
-We were even more surprised when we heard that in real training, you are hit much harder.
-After about 10 to 15 minutes of zazen, our minds became a little calmer.
-It was also the first experience for the three foreign visitors.
-We were very satisfied to have been exposed to ancient Japanese culture.
+They actually hit us on the back with the keisaku stick.
+It was a much bigger shock than I had imagined, and it surprised me.
+I was even more surprised when I heard that in real training, the hits are even stronger.
+After about 10-15 minutes of zazen, our minds became a little calmer.
+It was a first-time experience for the three foreign visitors , and we were very satisfied to have been exposed to ancient Japanese culture.
 After the zazen experience, we were allowed to worship the 33 Kannon statues, which are said to be quasi-national treasures.
-(No photos available as photography is not permitted.)
+(Photography is not permitted, so there are no photos.)

 [Soeiji Temple]